Free · Fast · Privacy-first

 Common situations where this approach makes a real difference:

-A freelancer includes a payment QR code in their invoices and project proposals linking to a fixed-price Stripe payment link.
-Clients pay by scanning the code on their phone without needing to manually enter card details.
+A freelance copywriter includes a payment QR code at the bottom of every invoice and project proposal sent to clients, linking to a fixed-price Stripe payment link configured per project.
+Clients pay by scanning the code on their phone in seconds without entering long card numbers manually, and average days-to-payment drop from twenty-one to under five across the next quarter.

-A charity at a community event sets up a donation QR code at their information table.
-Supporters who want to donate scan and choose their amount in PayPal — raising more than previous cash-only collections.
+A small charity running a stall at a community summer fete sets up a donation QR code at their information table linking to a PayPal donation page with the suggested amount preset.
+Supporters who want to give but have no cash on them scan and choose their amount, and the charity raises substantially more than previous cash-only collections at comparable events the year before.

 When to use this guide